DCMLab/mozart_piano_sonatas/README.md

 |f        |VII(64)|(Bb, Eb, G)     |Bb  |Bb       |
 |f        |VII7   |(Bb, D, F, Ab)|Bb  |Bb       |

-Using the original labels and chord tones would correspond to a transposition to C (major or minor) of each segment in a particular local key.
+Using the original labels and chord tones (`mozart_loader.py -E`) would correspond to a transposition to C (major or minor) of each segment in a particular local key.
 In other words, all `I` chords will appear as `(C, E, G)` (in major and minor keys) but all `III` chords, for example, will appear as `(Eb, G, Bb)` for local minor keys and as